Kao1126/EdgeTPU-FaceNet/README.md

 # EdgeTPU-FaceNet
-Implement SSD and FaceNet on Edge TPU Accelerator
+Implement SSD and FaceNet on Edge TPU Accelerator.

 You can use 'q' to quit and 'w' to add new class.

 ## Requirement